waldronlab/AppStatBio/README.md

 Project presentations and reports will be assessed for quality of analysis, but also for presentation style and clarity

-## Session detail by week (subject to change)
+## Session detail by week

 * Week 1
     + introduction to R
     + random variables
     + distributions

 * Week 2
     + populations and samples
     + Central Limit Theorem
     + t-distribution

 * Week 3
-    + Hypothesis testing
+    + hypothesis testing
-    + Type I and II error and power
+    + type I and II error and power
-    + Confidence intervals
+    + confidence intervals

 * Week 4
     + hypothesis tests for categorical variables (chi-square, Fisher's Exact)